-Daniel Peter (from Vevey, Switzerland) invented milk chocolate in 1875, it took him 8 years.
+Peter called his product "Gala", a Greek word which means: "from the milk" Daniel Peter (from Vevey, Switzerland) invented milk chocolate in 1875, it took him 8 years.
 He married the daughter of Cailler, Switzerland's leading chocolate maker and still today.

-Henry Nestlé Advertisement stationery sold for 5c covering fee of 71⁄2c (Netherlands)
+Hasler model F88/F99 without town mark (Belgium) Nestlé=Peter+Cailler+Kohler Peter used the invention of another Swiss, Henri Nestlé, who had perfected the process of milk condensation.

-Peter called his product: "Gala", is a Greek word which means: "from the milk" Peter used the invention of another Swiss, Henri Nestlé, who had perfected the process of milk condensation.
-In 1904 Peter merged successfully with Amedee Kohler Chocolate Company.
+Perfin Nestlé In 1904 Peter merged successfully with Kohler Chocolate Company and merged finally into Nestlé company.